Open Financial Exchange: History

 Microsoft, Intuit and CheckFree announced the OFX standard on 16 January 1997.
 The first OFX specification, version 1.0, was released on 14 February 1997.
 The specification allows for bank- and application-specific extensions, although only a subset is necessary to describe a financial transaction.

 Versions 1.0 through 1.6 relied on SGML for data exchange, but later versions are XML based.
-According to the main OFX site, "The specification is freely licensed, allowing any software developer to design an interface that will be supported on the front-end."
+In 2019, the OFX consortium joined the Financial Data Exchange (FDX) consortium that now manages the OFX specification.
+The latest reference document was published in October 2020.

-Support in various countries
+OFX Uses

-Many banks in the US let customers use personal financial management software to automatically download their bank statements in OFX format, but most Canadian, United Kingdom and Australian banks do not allow this, however, many banks do support downloading financial data in OFX, QFX, QIF, or spreadsheet format via their web interface for later import into financial software.
+Many United States banks let customers use personal financial management software to automatically import their bank transaction using the OFX protocol.
+However, most Canadian, United Kingdom and Australian banks do not allow this.
+Nonetheless, many banks do support downloading financial data in the OFX file format, the QIF file format, or the spreadsheet format via their web interface.
+The resulting file may be imported into financial software.

 Intuit and QFX

 QFX is a proprietary variant of OFX used in Intuit's products.
 In Intuit products, OFX is used for Direct Connect and QFX for Web Connect.
-Direct Connect allows personal financial management software to connect directly to a bank OFX server, whereas in Web Connect, the user needs to log in and manually download a .qfx file and import it into Quicken.
+Direct Connect allows personal financial management software to connect directly to a bank's OFX server.
+With Web Connect, the user needs to log in and manually download a .qfx file and import it into Quicken.